DrKJeff16/ToSDR-Work/ToDo/Phoenix-Site/Cases.md

   - [161](https://edit.tosdr.org/cases/161), [162](https://edit.tosdr.org/cases/162) and [398](https://edit.tosdr.org/cases/398)
     - Rating: **Neutral**.
     - Weight: 70.
-    - Reason: _I believe Users need to be informed about a certain Service not granting them any refunds, and so a higher weight would make it mare visible._
+    - Reason: _I believe Users need to be informed about a certain Service not granting them any refunds, and so a higher weight would make it more visible._
   - [167](https://edit.tosdr.org/cases/167)
     - Rating: **Good**.
     - Weight: 20.
-    - Reason: _In reality many third parties have a legal basis to access your personal information, even though many of these may not have the best intentions or the best business practices..._
+    - Reason: _In reality many third parties have a legal basis to access your personal information, even though many of these may not have the best intentions in mind, nor the best business practices..._
   - [176](https://edit.tosdr.org/cases/176)
     - Rating: **Good**.
     - Weight: 25.
     - Reason: _While a minimum amount of logs are kept, said service will still keep your data on storage..._
   - [239](https://edit.tosdr.org/cases/239)
-    - Rating: **Bad**
+    - Rating: **Blocker**
     - Weight: 80.
-    - Reason: This is really bad, specially because it's private conversations we're talking about...
+    - Reason: _This is really bad, specially because it's private conversations we're talking about_...
   - [336](https://edit.tosdr.org/cases/336)
     - Rating: **Bad**.
     - Weight: 30.